Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 - - - -

 ## <ins>Credits</ins>
-The developers of the Holidat Planner site would like to thanks all those who contributed directly or indirectly to the development of the site, or through providing media and content for the site.
+The developers of the Holiday Planner site would like to thank all those who contributed directly or indirectly to the development of the site, or through providing media and content for the site.

 - - - -